Process Table Functions in Confluent Cloud for Apache Flink

 The key elements of a PTF invocation are:

 TABLE ...
-PARTITION BYPasses an input table to the PTF and defines how rows are grouped.
-Each unique
+PARTITION BYPasses an input table to the PTF and defines the row grouping.
+The PTF processes each unique

 You can use PTFs in two ways: